-In the rest of the world, the Group's presence mainly consists of a limited number of branches and subsidiaries.
-In this case, the Group faces competition both from local companies and international financial groups.
+In the rest of the world, the Group's presence mainly consists of KBC Bank Ireland plc which is active in Ireland and a limited number of branches and subsidiaries.
+In the latter case, the Group faces competition both from local companies and international financial groups.